robbyronk/dotfiles/arch-install.md

 setxkbmap dvorak
 exec i3

-`startx` should now work.
+`$ startx` should now work.

-Generate a ssh key with `ssh-keygen -t rsa -C "robby.ronk@gmail.com"`.
+Generate a ssh key with `$ ssh-keygen -t rsa -C "robby.ronk@gmail.com"`.
 Put that on the servers that you need to log in to.

 Install Lastpass, IntelliJ.

-If IntelliJ complains about missing libgif.so.4, run `pacman -S libungif`.
+If IntelliJ complains about missing libgif.so.4, run `$ pacman -S libungif`.

-Link the IntelliJ startup script: `ln ~/idea*/bin/idea.sh ~/bin/ -s`
+Link the IntelliJ startup script: `$ ln ~/idea*/bin/idea.sh ~/bin/ -s`